-IPAM (IP address management) tools, are used to manage/assign ips on your devices on the network.
-It can be used to find free ip address when you create a vm/ct for example (not yet implemented).
+IPAM (IP Address Management) tools are used to manage/assign the IP addresses of guests on the network.
+It can be used to find free IP addresses when you create a VM/CT for example (not yet implemented).

-An IPAM is associated to 1 or multiple zones, to provide ip addresses for all subnets defined in this zone.
+An IPAM can be associated with one or more zones, to provide IP addresses for all subnets defined in those zones.

-12.6.1 Proxmox VE IPAM plugin
+12.6.1 Proxmox VE IPAM Plugin

-This is the default internal IPAM for your proxmox cluster if you don't have external ipam software https://phpipam.net/ url
+This is the default internal IPAM for your Proxmox VE cluster, if you don't have external IPAM software.

-12.6.2 phplPAM plugin
+12.6.2 phpIPAM Plugin